jordemort/jordemort.github.io/src/pages/blog/webmentions-and-pingbacks.md

 I then added the username and password I created to my repository's [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

-After that, I wrote a small shell script to run Pushl:
+After that, I wrote a small shell script to run Pushl; webhookd looks for scripts in a directory called `scripts` in the current working directory, so this goes in `scripts/pushl.sh`:

 ```bash
 #!/usr/bin/env bash